-The Sovereign Harbour Residents Association (SHRA) was established in 2000 to consolidate and represent the views of the entire Harbour community.
+The Sovereign Harbour Residents Association (SHRA) was established in 2000 to consolidate and represent the views of the Harbour's entire residential community.

 We believe Sovereign Harbour residents and householders have an essential part to play in ensuring the continuing success of our community, through appropriate growth, for the benefit of fellow householders and marina visitors alike.
 SHRA exists to give homeowners and residents a louder and coordinated voice over Harbour issues that affect them.

 Sovereign Harbour is a great place to live, but it has lacked some of the social infrastructure necessary to turn a large residential area into a centred and sustainable community.
 The Association works hard to communicate, address and resolve this infrastructure issue, and many others, with a wide variety of individuals, companies, organisations and local and national government bodies.

 In the spring of 2017 the results from our on-line survey about SHRA's relevance and possible future direction was published.
 We received over 200 responses.
 Our thanks to everyone who took part; it's been a useful and enlightening exercise!

 If you have an issue you would like to discuss, please contact SHRA.